nasa-gibs/worldview-options-eosdis/common/config/metadata/merra/SurfacePressure.md

 ### Surface Pressure (Monthly)
-Temporal Coverage: January 1980 - present
+Temporal coverage: January 1980 - Present (most recent complete month)

 The monthly surface pressure layer is an assimilated data from NASA second Modern-Era Retrospective analysis for Research and Applications (MERRA-2), produced by the Goddard Earth Observing System Model, Version 5 (GEOS-5) data assimilation system.
 The layer’s units are in hectopascals (hPa).
 The monthly surface pressure is time aggregated from corresponding 3-hourly data with spatial resolution of 0.625°×0.5°.